MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/FHIR/FHIR-QueryFolding.md

 In the example of birth date, the query folding is straightforward, but in general it is challenging in FHIR because the search parameter names don't always correspond to the data field names and frequently multiple data fields will contribute to a single search parameter.

 For example let's consider the `Observation` resource and the `category` field.
-The `Observation.category` field is a `CodeableConcept` in FHIR, which has a `coding` field, which has a `system` and `code` fields (among other fields).
-Suppose you were interested in vital-signs only, you would be interested in Observations where `Observation.category.coding.code = "vital-signs"`, but the FHIR search would look something like `https://myfhirserver.azurehealthcareapis.com/Observation?category=vital-signs`.
+The `Observation.category` field is a `CodeableConcept` in FHIR, which has a `coding` field, which have `system` and `code` fields (among other fields).
+Suppose you're interested in vital-signs only, you would be interested in Observations where `Observation.category.coding.code = "vital-signs"`, but the FHIR search would look something like `https://myfhirserver.azurehealthcareapis.com/Observation?category=vital-signs`.

 To be able to achieve query folding in the more complicated cases, the FHIR Power Query connector matches Power Query expressions with a list of expression patterns and translates them into appropriate search parameters.
 The expression patterns are generated from the FHIR specification.

-This matching with expression patterns works best when any selection expressions (filtering) is done as the earliest as possible data transformation steps before any other shaping of the data.
+This matching with expression patterns works best when any selection expressions (filtering) is done as early as possible data transformation steps before any other shaping of the data.

 > [!Note]
 > To give the Power Query engine the best chance of performing query folding, you should do all data selection expressions before any shaping of the data.

 ## Query Folding Example

-To illustrate efficient query folding, we will walk through the example of getting all vital signs from the Observation resource.
+To illustrate efficient query folding, we'll walk through the example of getting all vital signs from the Observation resource.
 The intuitive way to do this would be to first expand the `Observation.category` field and then expand `Observation.category.coding` and then filter.
 The query would look something like this:

 ```M
 // Inefficient Power Query